Say 'Yes!' to Dakota County parks and natural areas

 In addition to opportunities for recreation and inspiration, the plan notes many additional values of parks, such as providing wildlife and pollinator habitat, protecting our waters by absorbing pollutants, and many other social, ecological and economic benefits.

-The Land Conservation Plan also identifies many other natural areas across the county (nearly 40,000 acres!) that should be protected.
+The draft Land Conservation Plan also identifies many other natural areas across the county (nearly 40,000 acres!) that should be protected.

 When we protect and restore habitat, wildlife (like this fisher in Spring Lake Park) return.
 (Photo: Dakota County Parks)